 The Stuart & Mimi Rose Music Center at The Heights is a 4,200 seat, fully covered, outdoor amphitheater, located in The Heights development of the north Dayton suburb of Huber Heights.
 The Heights is a destination retail, dining and entertainment district located conveniently off of I-70.
 Beginning in May and running through September, the Rose Music Center presents some of the biggest names in rock, pop, blues, country and more.

-Additional show and ticket information can be found at the Rose Music Center website.
+The full concert schedule as of now can be found at the Rose Music Center website.

 Fraze Pavilion